-There are three guiding principles which are important to assure that the home care experience will be the supportive service it is intended to be.
-The principles overlap and are interrelated but are presented in the following as discrete entities for emphasis.
+There are three guiding principles that are important to assure that home care is the supportive service it is meant to be.
+The principles overlap and are interrelated but are separated into three main takeaways.

 A. The Parent as Authority in the Home